linstats/linstats.github.io/content/badminton/bmt0-start/index.md

   - Chongqing, P.R.
 China
 image:
   caption: 'Chongqing Yucai Middle School'
+draft: false  # Ensure the post is not a draft
 ---

 My badminton journey began during my senior year in the badminton club at [Yucai Middle School](https://www.cqyc.com/).
 At that time, our court was no more than a simple parking lot with a net strung across.
 Although the setup was basic, I had a lot of fun, and it was during these casual games that I first discovered my passion for badminton.